PietroGhg/llvm/sycl/doc/sycl-host-compilation.md

 clang++ -L<sycl-lib-path> -lsycl <device-o> <host-o> -o <output>
 ```

-Our implementation currenyl piggy backs on the original (library only) SYCL Host Device, therefore in order to run an application compiled with `-fsycl-host-compilation`, you need to set the environment variable `ONEAPI_DEVICE_SELECTOR=host:*` to make sure that the SYCL runtime chooses the host device to execute the application.
+Our implementation currently piggy backs on the original (library only) SYCL Host Device, therefore in order to run an application compiled with `-fsycl-host-compilation`, you need to set the environment variable `ONEAPI_DEVICE_SELECTOR=host:*` to make sure that the SYCL runtime chooses the host device to execute the application.

 # Supported features and limitations